blurout/linked-lists/README.md

 * More functions like *deleteNode.
 * Linked list manipulation.
 * Format fixes coming soon...
+* Seperate files for each function and 1 master file with all functions included

 ### Current Languages Implemented:
 * C Programming Language